Best MFT Programs in California

 Campus Based - Website

-- Marriage and Family Therapy emphasis
+- Emphasis in Marriage and Family Therapy.

-- Two-year program duration
+- Two-year program length.

-- Small class sizes
+- Small class sizes.

 Thousand Oaks, CA